Pmacdon15/clock-out/PRIVACY_POLICY.md

 3.  **Data Security:** We are committed to ensuring the security of your data.
 4.  **Data Access and Revocation:** You have full control over your data.
 You can access, modify, or request the deletion of your data and revoke your access to the service at any time.

-This is a basic outline and not a legally binding document.
-Please consult with a legal professional to create a comprehensive and legally compliant Privacy Policy.